young-sudo/imseg-net/README.md

     <img src="https://raw.githubusercontent.com/young-sudo/imseg-net/main/img/DL_logo_header.png" alt="DL_logo">
 </p>

-Project under supervision of prof. Elena Casiraghi (University of Milan) with teams from Sorbonne University, University of Milan and University of Warsaw.
-The project culminated with a DeepLife Hackathon in University of Heidelberg in June 2025.
+Project under the supervision of prof. Elena Casiraghi (University of Milan) with teams from Sorbonne University, University of Milan, and University of Warsaw.
+The project culminated with a DeepLife Hackathon in Heidelberg University in June 2025.

 Team Warsaw:
 - [Younginn Park](https://github.com/young-sudo)